 Here’s what you’ll need:

-- frozen mixed berries (I used the bagged mix of strawberries, blueberries, raspberries, etc.)
+- frozen mixed berries (I used the bagged mix of strawberries, frozen blueberries, raspberries, etc.)

 - avocado or nut butter of your choice

 - pure maple syrup

 - protein powder (plant-based vanilla protein powder or unflavoured collagen for non-vegan)